Brian Smith (defensive back, born 1990)

 Brian Smith (born September 19, 1990) is an American former football cornerback.
 He went undrafted during the 2013 NFL draft, and signed with the New York Jets as an undrafted free agent.
 He played college football at Virginia Union University.

 Life and career

-High school career
+Early life

 He attended Churchland High School in Portsmouth, Virginia, where he was named First-team All-Eastern District as a kick returner.

 College career

 Smith continued his football career at Virginia Union University.

 Professional career

 New York Jets

 On April 30, 2013, Smith signed as an undrafted free agent with the New York Jets, but failed to make the team's roster.

 Wyoming Cavalry

 Smith played the 2014 season with the Wyoming Cavalry of the Indoor Football League (IFL).

 Richmond Raiders

 Smith signed with the Richmond Raiders of the Professional Indoor Football League (PIFL) for the 2015 season.
 He set a PIFL record with 4 interceptions in a single game.